phreaks/wp-save-one-song/README.md

 2. Add action 'Inhalte von URL abrufen'.
 Choose 'get' as methode

-3. Add a Sire phrease of your choice.
+3. Add a Sire phrase of your choice.

 4. Done.